-In December 2020, the Group achieved the first Research Milestone, as defined in the Janssen Agreement, triggering a milestone payment of €0.8 million.
+In December 2020, the Group achieved the first Research Milestone, as defined in the Janssen Agreement, triggering a milestone payment of €0.8 million, which was recorded as revenue when achieved, as it was linked to the completion of specific and separable research and development deliverables, rather than recorded over time like the upfront payment.

-Revenue for the year ended December 31, 2020 was €3.2 million, which consisted of €2.4 million related to the upfront payment and €0.8 million related to the development milestones.
+Revenue for the year ended December 31, 2020 was €3.2 million, which consisted of €2.4 million related to the upfront payment and €0.8 million related to the research milestone.
 No revenue was recognized in the year ended December 31, 2019 and 2018.